nslookup Command in Linux with Practical Examples

 nslookup [option] [hostname] [server]

-• [option] – This optional part allows you to specify various command flags to refine your search.
+• [option] – This optional part lets you specify various command flags to refine your search.

 • [hostname] – The main focus of your query; it can be a domain name or an IP address.